mmcenta/paper-notes/reinforcement_learning/Human-Level_control_through_deep_reinforcement_learning.md

 ## Details

-The following points are details I found interesting:

 * Formally, the state of the ALE is the whole sequence of frames and actions up to that point.
 The algorithm partially observes the state, receiving only a stack of the last four frames;

 * Frame-skipping (that is, repeating the same action for a set amount of frames) saved them a lot of time while achieving state-of-the-art performance;